wperkins/dhsvm-test/RainyCreek/README.md

 # Rainy Creek Basin

+*This is NOT a DHSVM tutorial*.

-Rainy Creek is a small tributary to the ??
-River in ??, USA.
-This case was used as a DHSVM tutorial.
+Rainy Creek is a small tributary to the Wenatchee River in western Washington, USA.
+This case was used as a DHSVM tutorial and the original is available [](here).
 It is regularly used as a sanity test when DHSVM changes are made.

-*This is NOT a DHSVM tutorial*.
+Only minor modifications to the original configuration is necessary to make this case work with modern DHSVM.

 ## Set up

-  * Build DHSVM, with the NetCDF option if desired.

   * Modify `arcinfo/rainy30/makebin.sh` (binary format) or
-    `arcinfo/rainy30/makenc.sh` (NetCDF format) to point to reference the appropriate DHSVM and/or GDAL programs then running the script.
+    `arcinfo/rainy30/makenc.sh` (NetCDF format) to point
+    the appropriate DHSVM and/or [https://gdal.org/](GDAL) programs.

   * Run `makebin.sh` or `makennc.sh` to generate the input maps.